Was Trump Right About Illegal Immigrants Voting? Evidence In Just Facts Study Suggests Up To Millions Voted In 2016 Election For Trump/Hillary

 These numbers are also in line with the estimate that President Trump made months ago and the Washington Times writer points out that “Just Facts’ conclusions confront both sides in the illegal voting debate: those who say it happens a lot and those who say the problem nonexistent.”
 Some researchers have claimed literally “zero” illegal immigrants voted based upon the available evidence, but Agresti dismisses their “flawed assumptions” as “irrational” and not “logical.”
 As an example, he said critics claim “non-citizens never misidentified themselves as citizens” in the surveys yet “some of the polled non-citizens denied they were registered to vote when publicly available databases show that they were.”

-Back in May of 2017, President Trump signed an executive order which set up a commission headed by Vice President Mike Pence to investigate whether illegal immigrants are voting.
+Back in May of 2017, President Trump signed an executive order, which set up a commission headed by Vice President Mike Pence to investigate whether illegal immigrants are voting.
 But getting to the truth may be much harder than expected.
 The commission was planning on relying on data from the Department of Homeland Security but it turns the government “does not have a mechanism in place to cross-check voter registration” for voter fraud.
 Officials for Homeland Security estimate that about 12 million illegal immigrant adults may reside in the United States and the investigation is ongoing.

 [Featured Image by Patrick Sison/AP Images]